Want to know the top wedding colours of 2022? You're in luck.

 Want to embrace these wedding colours in 2022?
 Jewel tones make an excellent choice for autumn or winter weddings, so you've still got time to book your big day if you act fast.

-With its historic interiors and plush gardens, Court Colman Manor Hotel is the perfect choice for a regal-style wedding in South Wales.
+With its historic interiors and plush gardens, Court Colman Manor Hotel is the perfect choice for a regal-style wedding in South Wales, whatever your wedding colour scheme.
 We have a few dates still available at a very reasonable price.

 So why not take a look at our late-availability wedding package and start planning the best day of your life?
 It might come sooner than you think…